-- Endpoint independent: The NAT does not filter and discard packets that are addressed to the external part of the binding, irrespective of the source values in the packet.
-This is analogous to a full-cone NAT. - Endpoint address dependent: The NAT filters and discards packets that are addressed to the external part of the binding, unless the source address of the packet matches the destination address used in the binding.
-This is analogous to a restricted-cone NAT. - Endpoint address and port dependent: The NAT filters and discards packets that are addressed to the external part of the binding, unless the source address and port number of the packet matches the destination address used in the binding.
-This is analogous to a port-restricted-cone NAT or a symmetric NAT.
+The NAT will filter and discard packets that are addressed to the external part of the binding, unless the source address and port number of the packet matches the destination address used in the binding.
+This is analogous to a port restricted cone NAT or a symmetric NAT.

-External Filtering Timer Refresh:
+External Filtering Timer Refresh

-As with binding timers, these timers can be refreshed bidirectionally, inbound or outbound.
+As with Binding Timers, these timers can be refreshed bidirectionally, inbound or outbound.

-NAT Behaviours
+3.5 NAT Behaviours

-The approach of carefully identifying the areas where NAT behaviours differ and classifying these behavioural differences in a methodical manner is one that has the potential to at least allow us to use the same sets of words when we talk about NAT behaviours, and hopefully also refer to the same set of actual behaviours when we use the same descriptions.
-The original approach with the STUN work used the terms symmetric, full-cone, and forms of restricted-cone to describe variations of NAT behaviours.
-Experience with this form of classification has exposed further variations in NAT behaviours, and this has led to a form of NAT classification that first uses a delineation of binding and filtering behaviours, and then classifies the various ways in which these bindings and filters are maintained within the NAT.
-Additional classification attributes include whether the NAT supports hairpin connections or not and whether it operates in a deterministic or nondeterministic manner.
+The approach of carefully identifying the areas where NAT behaviours differ, and classifying these behavioural differences in a methodical manner is one that has the potential to at least allow us to use the same sets of words when we talk about NAT behaviours, and hopefully also refer to the same set of actual behaviours when we use the same descriptions.
+The original approach with the STUN work used the terms "symmetric", "full cone", and forms of "restricted cone" to describe variations of NAT behaviours.
+Experience with this form of classification has exposed further variations in NAT behaviours, and this has lead to a form of NAT classification that firstly uses a delineation of binding and filtering behaviours, and then classifying the various ways in which these bindings and filters are maintained within the NAT.
+Additional classification attributes include whether the NAT supports hairpin connections or not and whether it operates in a deterministic or non-deterministic manner.

 This exercise is not another study in comparative taxonomies.
-A NAT has no standard way in which to advertise its presence, nor does it have any standard way in which to advise protocols or applications of the particular behaviours it applies to packets being passed through the NAT.
+A NAT has no standard way in which to advertise its presence, or any standard way in which to advise protocols or applications of the particular behaviours it will apply to packets being passed through the NAT.
 In the absence of such explicit advertisements of the presence of a NAT, it is left to the application to make the necessary adjustments that allow it to function in the presence of NATs.
 The aim of behavioural classification is to associate test sequences that expose the presence of a NAT, and to determine its behaviour.
-This allows applications to invoke a test procedure that exposes a particular choice of behaviours of a NAT implementation, and then allows the application to invoke a mode of operation that can operate across the particular NAT.
+This allows applications to invoke a test procedure that exposes a NAT implementation's particular choice of behaviours, and then allows the application to invoke a mode of operation that can operate across the particular NAT.

 The choices available to application environments include the use of agents as session initiation intermediaries, where the endpoints make initial contact through agents, who then assist in passing binding information to the endpoints, allowing them to directly communicate.
-Other forms of application behaviour need to be invoked when the NAT is endpoint address and port dependant for both binding and filtering.
-Different application responses are applicable when one endpoint is behind a NAT and when both endpoints are behind NATs.
-A typical application response in this latter case where both endpoints are behind highly restrictive NATs is for the endpoints to use agents as session intermediaries, so that the application payload is then passed through the intermediaries because an end-to-end pair of NAT bindings cannot be established.
+Other forms of application behaviour need to be invoked when the NAT is Endpoint Address and Port Dependant for both binding and filtering.
+Different application responses are applicable when one endpoint is behind a NAT and where both endpoints are behind NATs.
+A typical application response in this latter case where both endpoints are behind highly restrictive NATs is for the endpoints to use agents as session intermediaries, so that the application payload is then passed through the intermediaries as an end-to-end pair of NAT bindings cannot be established.

-Living in a NAT World
+4. Living in a NAT World